temitope-amao/temitope-amao/README.md

 - 👋 Hi, I’m @temitope-amao
-- 👀 I’m interested in Cloud Engineering (Architecture and Implementation).
+- 👀 I’m interested in Cloud Engineering (Architecture and Implementation and Devops).
 - 🌱 I’m currently learning CloudFormation tools Terraform, Kuberbetes and Docker
 - 📫 How to reach me olatopeamao@gmail.com